 Blessed with fresh country air, pure water and arguably the richest, non-irrigated farmland in the world, Lancaster is a place where your hand-shake means something and where genuine craftsmanship, artisan quality and stubborn self-reliance remain part of everyday life.

 At Lancaster Brewing, we unite our obsessive commitment to quality ingredients with creativity, skill and experience, to brew consistently great and approachable ales and lagers.
-Inspired by 300 years local brewing history, we are proud to brew in the heart of Lancaster County, alongside scores of old-world craftsmen, independent farmers, working the more than 5,300 local farms and our fiercely independent Amish neighbors.
+Inspired by 300 years of local brewing history, we are proud to brew in the heart of Lancaster County, alongside scores of old-world craftsmen, farmers working more than 5,300 independent local farms and our fiercely independent Amish neighbors.